sainathadapa/emacs-spacemacs-config/README.md

 Config file for [spacemacs](https://github.com/syl20bnr/spacemacs) (which is an Emacs distribution).
 I mostly use spacemacs/emacs for Org-mode functionality.
-Hence this config file is mostly contained of org-mode settings.
+Hence this config file mostly contains org-mode settings.